etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 ### Attachments Configuration

-> Before removing your previous instance, make sure you migrate your attachment files.
+!!! warning
-{.is-warning}
+    Before removing your previous instance, make sure you migrate your attachment files.

 In the migration process, the attachments directory configuration is not changed.
 To move them to a new folder (for example `/opt/EtendoERP/attachments`), you must edit the `Openbravo.properties` file and move the attachments manually.
 For example: